My finances, my projects, my life

 Luxembourg has one of the world’s most generous statutory pension systems, and most employees will have paid a significant proportion of their salary into the scheme over the years.
 Most countries have reciprocal pension agreements with Luxembourg, but it’s best to check, particularly if you are going somewhere unusual – for example Panama, which is one of the world’s most popular retirement destinations.

 The process of retiring abroad is much simpler when moving to another EU member state.
 Individuals who have made contributions to a state pension in one or more member states can receive their combined pension in any other EU country.
-However, if you have never worked in the country you plan to live in, the application may need to be processed in your last country of employment.
-This adds another layer of complexity, although not an insurmountable one.
+However, if you have never worked in the country you plan to live in, the application may need to be processed in your last country of employment, or where you last contributed to a pension scheme.
+This adds another layer of complexity, at least in terms of bureaucracy, although not an insurmountable one.

 The age at which you will be able to retire usually depends on when and where you have made contributions.
 In Luxembourg, the retirement age is 65, and you need to have made pension contributions for at least 10 years to obtain an ongoing monthly pension, otherwise your contributions will be returned as a lump sum.
-You can get credits for contributions made in other countries, including some outside the EU, such as the US.
+You can receive credit for contributions made in other countries, including some outside the EU, such as the UK and US.

 Your circumstances and intended country of retirement may affect how you take the benefits from your pension plan.